zots0127/Jokewallet/readme.md

 If I have free time I will complete it.

-I didn't get api still now so I can't do transaction now.
+I didn't get api still now, so I can't do transaction now.

-I was try to use RPC but I can't connectied my bitcoin core so change to this way.
+I was trying to use RPC, but I can't connect to my bitcoin core so change to this way.

 This is my second time use python.